 The bishop or an assigned counselor interviews the deacons quorum president, the teachers quorum president, and the priests quorum assistants regularly.
 In these interviews, the bishopric member and the quorum leader discuss priesthood duties, the progress of individual quorum members, and the progress of the quorum as a whole.

 The bishop calls his assistants in the priests quorum.
 He or an assigned counselor calls deacons and teachers quorum presidencies and quorum secretaries.
 Members of the bishopric counsel together prayerfully to determine whom to call to these positions.
 They do not select leaders merely because of age or seniority in the quorum.
-The bishop and his counselors may consult with members of the ward Young Men presidency as they seek inspiration about whom to call.
+The bishop and his counselors may consult with quorum advisers as they seek inspiration about whom to call.

 When a member of the bishopric calls a young man to serve as a deacons or teachers quorum president, he asks that young man to recommend whom to call as counselors and a secretary.
 The bishopric member counsels the quorum president to approach this responsibility prayerfully, seeking guidance from the Lord about whom to recommend.
 However, the bishopric member also helps the quorum president understand that final responsibility to receive inspiration on whom to call rests with the bishopric.

 A member of the bishopric seeks permission from a young man’s parents before asking him to serve in any of these callings.